What is a Species Appropriate Diet?

 You'll often hear pet parents say that they feed their dogs a fresh, 'species appropriate diet', and wondered...

 "What exactly is a species appropriate diet?"

 Scientists discovered that the modern dog's DNA differs from its ancestor, the gray wolf, by less than 2%.
-Modern dogs may look and behave differently than their gray wolf ancestors, but their DNA, digestive systems and metabolisms indicate that they are not all that different from wolves when it comes to the best food for them.
+Modern dogs may look and behave differently than their gray wolf ancestors, but in large part their DNA, digestive systems and metabolisms indicate that they are not all that different from wolves when it comes to the best food for them.

 While every dog is different, every dog can benefit from a diet that is less processed and includes fresh, whole food.
 We have the ability to directly impact the health and longevity of our dogs with the food that we choose to feed them.